nelemansc/markdown-resume/markdown/resume.md

 * Rearchitected a hosting environment for a $500+ million dollar company to meet their significant traffic demands and security constraints

+* Developed a microservice architecture for a health insurance company that uses multiple AWS services & adheres to HIPAA compliance

 **Regis Corporation - Systems Administrator**

 _2011 - 2016_